menandmice/micetro_docs/guides/user-manual/acl_roles.rst

 3. From the ellipsis menu, select :guilabel:`Edit role properties` or use :menuselection:`Actions --> Edit role properties`.

 4. Make the desired changes to the role's information.
-In the :guilabel:`Users` tab you can remove users from the role(s).
+In the :guilabel:`Users` and :guilabel:`Groups` tabs you can remove users/groups from the role.

 5. Click :guilabel:`Save` to save the changes.